Apr 07, 2026

 We all know that the Reserve Bank of India is the bank of all Indian banks, which is responsible for managing India’s monetary and financial system.
 So, when these banks need funds, they borrow from the RBI, and the rate at which the RBI lends money to commercial banks is called the Repo Rate.

 Now, why should this matter to a student?
-Because when the repo rate goes up, banks borrow at a higher cost from RBI, and eventually, study abroad loan interest rates get higher as well.
+Because when the repo rate goes up, banks borrow at a higher cost from the RBI, and eventually, study abroad loan interest rates get higher as well.
 But when the RBI decides to cut the repo rate, banks may lower their loan interest rates too, directly benefiting students to save on EMIs and overall loan repayment.

 Why does RBI's Repo Rate Change?